mar1n3r0/go-json-rest-middleware-formjson/README.md

-#go-json-rest-middleware-formjson
+#gorouter-middleware-formjson
 Provides "x-www-form-urlencoded" to "json" conversion middleware for go-json-rest

 ## Explanation

-This package provides a [Go-Json-Rest](https://ant0ine.github.io/go-json-rest/) middleware useful for converting request data with the content type "application/x-www-form-urlencoded" to "application/json"
+This package provides a [Gorouter](https://github.com/vardius/gorouter) middleware useful for converting request data with the content type "application/x-www-form-urlencoded" to "application/json"

-Note: Use BEFORE ContentTypeCheckerMiddleware in cases where x-www-form-urlencoded data must be handled

 If "Content-Type" Header set to "x-www-form-urlencoded":